austchan/poogle/README Bag of Words.md

 1. How to run this code?

-You can find the code with the name ""
+You can find the code with the name "Bag of words"

 2. What the script does?